 *Gross Active Revenues include the aggregate of accounting and non-accounting revenues from employment, self-employment, and all other active sources, whether earned personally or through a business entity.
 Gross Active Revenues do not include Employment Insurance benefits, pension income, support payments, or disability income.

-To declare eligibility for exemption from the Basic Requirements on an annual basis, sign into CPABC’s secure website.
+To declare eligibility for exemption from the Basic Requirements on an annual basis, sign into CPABC’s secure Online Services area.

 Members who no longer qualify for exemption from the Basic Requirements after having been exempt for three or more consecutive CPD years are strongly encouraged to create a CPD learning plan to ensure that they develop the competencies necessary for their roles.
-We recommend that members contact CPABC’s professional advisory team at firstname.lastname@example.org for guidance on developing an effective learning plan.
+We have this article Effective Learning Plans to assist you in developing an effective learning plan.

 CPD Exemption from Annual Reporting